zwave-js/node-zwave-js/docs/api/controller.md

 The `healNode` method performs this step for a given node.
 The returned promise resolves to `true` if the process was completed, or `false` if it was unsuccessful.

+> [!ATTENTION] Healing a Z-Wave network causes a lot of traffic and can take very long.
+Degraded performance **must** be expected while a healing process is active.

 ### `beginHealingNetwork`

 ```ts